-- Digital files only: keep in mind so many people never look at their wedding photos again if they stay hidden away on a CD.
+- Digital files only: keep in mind so many people never look at their wedding photos again if they stay hidden away on a CD or flash drive.

 - Do you want your digital image files to be able to be printed again or do you just want digital files to share online and use on electronic devices.

 - How big will you want your images to be able to be printed?

 - Albums: Look at album samples, their are so many different styles and qualities out there.
 Know what you are paying for.

 - Prints: Ask to see samples if you want prints, most professional photographers print professional quality prints not easily accessible to the public.
 If their samples look like a photo you printed on your own they probably are charging you for going to the same places you go to.

 4. Set your budget: You can plan for your photographer to cost about 12% of your wedding budget.
 Keep in mind most photographers spend 60+ hours on one wedding and they have costs to running a business.